A wonderful chair with a broken seat

 Here we have 6 chairs with double pressbacks that weren't treated as the classy set that they are.
 With some TLC and someone who understands how great these old pieces are, they end up looking like a millions bucks.

-6 chairs longing to be restored to their uniform glory
+6 chairs longing to be restored to their

 That's more like it

 The intricate weave on this regal chair was coming apart and needed a total replacement.
 They don't make them like this any more.
 It sure gave me something to do when we were snowed in.
-(Click one either one to see a close up image.
+(Click on either one to see a close up image.
 The one on the right is a high-resolution image)

-A wonderful chair with a broken seat
+with a broken seat

-A wonderful chair with a broken seat
+chair with a broken seat

 This is a Kennedy rocking chair looks like it was used as a tackling dummy for the family football games.
 The seat and the back in the original are machine made.
 When I replaced them, I used the "Exploding Diamond" pattern.
 All of the rest of the parts of this iconic chair were restored to their original beauty.
 This chair was originally made by the P&P furniture company in Troutman, NC, and recommended to a young senator from Massachusetts who was experiencing back pain in the 1950s.
 The rest is history.

-A wonderful chair with a broken seat
+with a broken seat

 This antique 7 spindle Federalist Windsor was very close to being used as firewood.
 Notice the back support spindles and the thickness of the seat.
 What a great old rocker!
 Besides caning and reed work, we'll also fix up chairs that were used to fend off a bear attack.

-6 chairs longing to be restored to their uniform glory
+be restored to their uniform glory

 That's more like it